-Digestion and assimilation of nutrients is a complex process that occurs over several hours, starting from the moment that you place food into your mouth.
-The pancreas is not actually an organ, but a long, triangular-shaped gland located deep inside the abdomen, between the spine and the stomach.
-Part of the pancreas comes up against the curve of the duodenum, the first part of the small intestine.
-The duodenum is the site where many digestive juices enter the GI tract and help break down the foods you eat.
-The pancreas is essential in both digestion and absorption of nutrients, since it secretes pancreatic enzymes that facilitate the breakdown of foods into smaller molecules — allowing the body to actually use fats, vitamins, minerals, amino acids and so on.
-(1)
+Digestion and assimilation of nutrients are complex processes that occur over several hours, starting from the moment that you place food into your mouth.
+The pancreas is essential in digestion, as it it secretes pancreatic enzymes that facilitate the breakdown of foods into smaller molecules — allowing the body to actually use fats, vitamins, minerals, amino acids and so on.

 What Are Pancreatic Enzymes?